SouthEugeneRoboticsTeam/sertain/README.md

 ### Getting Started

-There are no releases yet, but if you would like to try out the latest development version of the library, then you can just add these lines to your gradle build file:
+Sertain is still in pre-release, but you can use the latest version by adding this to your gradle build script:

 ```gradle
 repositories {